perokvist/event-driven-architecture/static.md

 ## Static Web on GCP

-Much like the azure storage option, where you push files to a bocket to serve, but on GCP you need a load balancer to add HTTPS support to your domain.
+Much like the azure storage option, where you push files to a bucket to serve, but on GCP you need a load balancer to add HTTPS support to your domain.
 - [Hosting a static website on cloud storage](https://cloud.google.com/storage/docs/hosting-static-website)

 ## Static Web on AWS